grantmacken/tree-sitter-xquery/README.md

 The incremental tree-sitter parse should be a step above text highlighting with regular expressions, however tree-sitter should not be confused with a validating parser.
-Unlike a validating parser, tree-sitter will not stop on-error, but continue to parse and provide a syntatic highlighting.
+Unlike a validating parser, tree-sitter will not stop on-error, but continue to parse and provide a syntax highlighting.

 - [tree-sitter presentation](https://www.youtube.com/watch?v=Jes3bD6P0To) - a new parsing system for programming tools
 - [why tree sitter](https://github.com/github/semantic/blob/master/docs/why-tree-sitter.md) - github semantic team

 ## tree-sitter web playground

 Visit the interactive treesitter web [playground](https://grantmacken.github.io/tree-sitter-xquery) to see the XQuery treesitter in action.

 ## building

 Both Make and Yarn are required to use this repo used so you will need to install both.
-Clone and cd into this repo then run `make install` which will use Yarn to install the tree-sitter cli.
+Clone and `cd` into this repo then run `make install` which will use Yarn to install the tree-sitter cli.

  All the work is done in the grammar.js file

-The repo contains a Makefile as I use `make` for treeitter aliases.
+The repo contains a Makefile as I use `make` for treesitter aliases.
 The default `make` target is an alias for `tree-sitter generate` which will create tree-sitter files from the grammar

 To see other make targets type `make help`

 ## An attempt to eliminate semantic token ambiguity

+Note: This list is not complete

 ### brackets